per1234/EtherEventQueue/README.md

 #### Related Programs
-- Modified Ethernet library - allows the event sender's IP address to be recorded: http://github.com/per1234/Ethernet - make sure to choose the correct branch for your Arduino IDE version.
-If this library is not installed then timestamp for external nodes will not be reset on received event, senderIP function is disabled, and receiveNodesOnly function is disabled.
 - EventGhost free open source automation tool for Windows http://eventghost.com
-- TCP Events EventGhost plugin: http://www.eventghost.org/forum/viewtopic.php?p=16803 download link: http://docs.google.com/uc?id=0B3RTucUBY2bwVW5MQWdvRU90eTA - Improved network event sender/receiver allows sending events to multiple IP addresses
-- Flash library to allow passing payload strings stored in flash memory without a string length argument: http://github.com/rkhamilton/Flash

 #### Installation
 - 64KB is the minimum recommended flash memory capacity for use of this library.
 - Download the most recent version of EtherEventQueue here: https://github.com/per1234/EtherEventQueue/archive/master.zip
 - Extract the **EtherEventQueue-master** folder from the downloaded zip file.
-- Rename the folder **EtherEventQueue**.
 - Move the folder to the libraries folder under your Arduino sketchbook folder as configured in Arduino IDE **File > Preferences > Sketchbook** location.
 - Repeat this process with the EtherEvent library and any other associated libraries you wish to use.
 - Restart the Arduino IDE if it is open.